honojs/vite-plugins/packages/dev-server/README.md

 ```

 > [!NOTE]
-> The `.wrangler.toml` is not used in the Cloudflate Pages production environment.
+> The `wrangler.toml` is not used in the Cloudflate Pages production environment.
 Please configure Bindings from the dashboard.

 ## Client-side